VYalla/-NCHS_MobileAppDev/README.md

   - Course Catalog

-# Acknowledgments
+## Acknowledgments

- Thanks to the [100 Days of SwiftUI - Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson for SwiftUI application development learning modules.
+Thanks to the [100 Days of SwiftUI - Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson for its free collection of videos, tutorials, tests, and more, allowing us to learn SwiftUI effectively!

- Thanks to Mr. Jeffery Stride, our (CSE 142) AP Computer Science A teacher, for teaching object-oriented programming techniques utilized in this project.
+Thanks to Mr. Jeffery Stride, our AP Computer Science A teacher, for providing instruction of programming techniques leveraged in this project!

+Thanks to Ms. Nancy Nygren, our school technology specialist for assistance in using the ICalendar Python module for web scraping [the calendar  displayed on the school website] (https://northcreek.nsd.org/our-school/calendar?cal_date=2022-06-01).

-  Thanks to the Future Business Leaders Of America for this enterprising and rewarding opportunity in this mobile application development competition.
+Thanks to the Future Business Leaders Of America for conducting this enterprising and rewarding mobile application development opportunity!

 *Copyright Information Google logo used for application graphics in accordance with trademark usage guidelines available here.
 The App Store, iOS, iPhone, iPad, XCode, and Swift are all registered trademarks of Apple Inc. All images used in this presentation and the tangible planning document are protected under Fair Use for educational purposes.
 No credit is claimed for any images in this presentation.*